 Besides the roll-out of certified environmental management systems where possible, the Group has used the opportunity provided by the various office moves over the past few years to strengthen its network of high definition telepresence and/or videoconference rooms, with the objective of increasing productivity and providing employees with a means of reducing their intra-Group business trips.
-Other initiatives were launched in the course of 2014 and pursued in 2015 to promote the whole range of digital tools available in the company as an efficient alternative to intra-Group business trips.
+Other initiatives were launched in the course of 2014 and pursued in 2015 and 2016 to promote the whole range of digital tools available in the company as an efficient alternative to intra-Group business trips.

-In 2015, the Group's greenhouse gas emissions decreased by 3% to 13,103 tons of CO2 equivalent, or 20.147 tons of CO2 equivalent when taking into account the so-called radiative force (i.e. greenhouse gas emissions due to water vapor generated by airplane engines).
-This decrease is mainly due to the drop in the distance travelled by plane (the number of kilometers travelled has decreased by 4.1% compared to 2014, which translates into a reduction of 2.7% in terms of greenhouse gas emissions generated by this source).
+In 2016, the Group's greenhouse gas emissions amounted to 14,382 tons of CO2 equivalent, or 22,627 tons of CO2 equivalent when taking into account the so-called radiative force (i.e. greenhouse gas emissions due to water vapor generated by airplane engines).
 Due to the global nature of SCOR's activity, most of its greenhouse gas emissions stem from business travel, which represents around 80% of the Group's measured carbon footprint.
 Of these emissions, 98% correspond to air travel.
-Further information on the methodology, scope and limitations of SCOR's environmental measures is available in appendix D of SCOR's 2015 reference document (section 2.
-Environmental impact of SCOR's activity, pp. 291-292) published on SCOR's website.
+Further information on the methodology, scope and limitations of SCOR's environmental measures is available in appendix D of SCOR's 2016 reference document (section 2.Environmental impact of SCOR's activity, pp. 288-293) published on SCOR's website.